-When choosing software to manage records in electronic form, look for one that automatically keeps audit trails for all changes – this will save a lot of effort in tracking modifications.
+When choosing software to manage your pharma records in electronic form, look for EBR software that is a highly powerful and low-cost pharma-specific tool that will help to meet the needs and budgets of practically any sized pharmaceutical manufacturer.
 Additionally, workflow with embedded electronic signature functionality is a must if you want to directly submit electronic data for inspection.

 From the GAMP V-model to Continuous Validation